atpanos/seafile-client-rpi/README.md

-# seafile-client_cli-gui_rpi
-Seafile Client for Raspberry Pi (CommandLine and/or GUI)
+# Seafile Client for Raspberry Pi (CommandLine and/or GUI)

 Based on: https://manual.seafile.com/build_seafile/linux.html